robomq/robomq.io/docs/STOMP.md

 ## Ruby

 ### Prerequisite
-The Ruby gem we use for this example can be found at <https://rubygems.org/gems/stomp>.
-Its GitHub repository is at <https://github.com/stompgem/stomp>.
+The Ruby gem we use for this example can be found at <a href="https://rubygems.org/gems/stomp" target="_blank">https://rubygems.org/gems/stomp</a>.
+Its GitHub repository is at <a href="https://github.com/stompgem/stomp" target="_blank">https://github.com/stompgem/stomp</a>.
 It supports STOMP version 1.0, 1.1 and 1.2.

 You can install it through `gem install stomp`.